lcvaleski/meandering-app/README.md

 ## Dev Environment setup

 * Testing has not been done with anything higher than Java version 17.0.13
-* the Google audio url variable needs to be defined via --dart-define flag for building/testing/running
 * Install [Flutter](https://flutter.dev/)
 * Install [Android Studio](https://developer.android.com/studio) with Flutter and Dart plugins
 * If you install version 2024.2.1 or higher, you'll need to explicitly configure Flutter to use your Java 17 version. ``` flutter config --jdk-dir PATH-TO-YOUR-JAVA-INSTALLATION ```
 * Install [XCode](https://developer.apple.com/xcode/) for iOS dev
 * Clone this repo.
 * Create a new project for the app in Android Studio.
-Do this via File->Open and open the root directory of the cloned project from previous command, 'sleepless_app/', which is one level deeper than the repository directory.
+Do this via File->Open and open the root directory of the cloned project from previous command, 'meandering-app/', which is one level deeper than the repository directory.
 * Run ``` flutter create --platforms=ios,android . ``` within the /sleepless_app project directory, to create the ios project directories/project files.
 * Install/setup [Firebase Crashlytics/Analytics for Flutter](https://firebase.google.com/docs/crashlytics/get-started?platform=flutter)
 * Open Runner in XCode, and...